Quadruplet Network with One-Shot Learning for Fast Visual Object Tracking: Experimental results

-In our evaluations, we use the Visual Object Tracking 2015 (VOT-2015) toolkit, which contains the evaluation in short-term visual object tacking tasks.
+In our experiments, we use the Visual Object Tracking 2015 (VOT-2015) toolkit, which contains the evaluation in short-term visual object tacking tasks.

-\textbf{Fast speed}: We compare our tracker with SiamFc-3s \cite{bertinetto2016fully} and 9 top participants in the VOT-2015 including BDF \cite{maresca2014clustering}, FOT \cite{vojivr2014enhanced}, ASMS \cite{vojir2014robust}, NCC, FCT, matFlow, SKCF, PKLTF \cite{Kristan2015a}, and sumShift \cite{lee2011visual}.
+\textbf{Fast speed}: We compare our tracker with SiamFc-3s \cite{bertinetto2016fully} and 9 top participants in the VOT-2015 in terms of speed, including BDF \cite{maresca2014clustering}, FOT \cite{vojivr2014enhanced}, ASMS \cite{vojir2014robust}, NCC, FCT, matFlow, SKCF, PKLTF \cite{Kristan2015a}, and sumShift \cite{lee2011visual}.
 Table \ref{table:vot2015} shows that our tracker achieves the best Expected Average Overlap (EAO) and the highest accuracy among the most accurate trackers with speed more than 15 fps.
-Among the fast trackers, the highest robustness (1.682) belongs to sumShift followed by ours Quad (1.791).
+Among the fast trackers, the highest robustness (1.682) belongs to sumShift followed by ours (Quad) (1.791).
 Our tracker significantly improves the accuracy and robustness of most participants with top speed in VOT-2015 (BDF, FOT, ASMS, NCC, FCT, matFlow, SKCF, PKLTF) and SiamFc-3s.

-For reference, the comparisons of other trackers are provided in supplementary material.
+\textbf{Overall}: For reference, we also compare our approach with SiamFc-3s and total 62 trackers in VOT-2015.
+In Fig. \ref{res_vot2015}, our tracker ranks at 7th/64 in terms of EAO, following MDNet \cite{nam2015learning}, DeepSRDCF \cite{danelljan2015learning}, EBT \cite{zhu2015tracking}, srdcf \cite{danelljan2015learning}, LDP \cite{Kristan2015a}, and sPST \cite{hua2015online}.
+These 6 trackers take a lot of time to process each frame to achieve better performance.
+Thus, they operate on low frame-rate (less than 5 fps).
+In contrast, our tracker achieves high speed (78 fps) beyond real-time further faster than them.
+Finally, it is worth to mention that the baseline SiamFc-3s ranks 10th while our approach also performs better than it.